hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Only this nagging feeling that I need to come clean with Sohee and tell her what I want so we can talk about and figure it out.

+08:46 Back from dropping off the kids and still thinking about how to talk with Sohee about doing Launch School through Capstone.

+10:34 Laurent jumped into Gather and we worked on some problems together.
+He's going to take a break and I am going to take one as well.